buerokratt/DMR/README.md

         labels:
           severity: critical
         annotations:
-          summary: "DMR Agent is disconnected from the DMR server"
+          summary: 'DMR Agent is disconnected from the DMR server'
           description: >
             No active WebSocket connection from DMR Agent for over 2 minutes.